 As a child he learned to play the violin, showing a remarkable musical talent.
-He went on to graduate in piano and composing at Conservatory of Music of St. Celia in Rome.
 In 1937, he became a member of orchestra Rocco Grasso and in 1939, he played with Sesto Carlini's orchestra, one of the most renowned Italian jazz bands of that time.

 In 1962, Trovajoli, who had previously worked on some variety shows, composed the score for the musical comedy "Rugantino".

 Travajoli wrote the soundtracks for many movies, working with film directors such as Vittorio De Sica, Marco Vicario, Dino Risi, Luigi Magni and Ettore Scola.